 The RMI economy is dependent on revenue from the United States under the compact, with over 80 per cent of government revenue being derived directly, or indirectly, from US grants.
 The Government is the major employer, followed by the commercial and retail sectors.
 The construction industry is expanding but there is limited domestic production – fisheries, copra, handicrafts and subsistence agriculture being the most significant sectors.

 Australia has friendly relations with RMI.
 Australia was the second country, after the US, to establish diplomatic relations in 1987.
 The former Parliamentary Secretary for Pacific Island Affairs, Richard Marles, visited RMI most recently in December 2012.

 In August 2010, RMI and Australian foreign ministers signed a Pacific Partnership for Development.
 Priority outcomes of this partnership focus on developing affordable, accessible and sustainable energy, water and sanitation.

 Australia has provided RMI one Pacific Patrol Boat and continues to support its maritime surveillance through assistance with a bilateral Defence Cooperation Program.

 Bilateral economic and trade relationship

-Australian merchandise exports to RMI in 2012 totalled $5 million (mainly lighting fixtures and fittings).
+Australian merchandise exports to RMI in 2012-13 totalled $5.1 million (mainly meat prepared or preserved and lighting fixtures and fittings).